Mixar-AI/sde-assignment-2025/ASSIGNMENT.md

 ✅ Start with Part 1 - It's the foundation
 ✅ Use reference implementations - We provide examples for a reason ✅ Test incrementally - Don't wait until the end
-✅ Validate against references - Use comparison tools
+✅ Run the test suite frequently - Catch issues early
 ✅ Document as you go - Write ALGORITHM.md while coding ✅ Ask questions early - Better than wrong assumptions